 Other causes include:

-- Objects such as a lost tampon can also cause irritation, itching, and strong-smelling discharge.
+- Objects such as a lost tampon in your vagina can also cause irritation, itching, and strong-smelling discharge.

 Sometimes, the exact cause cannot be found.
 This is called nonspecific vulvovaginitis.

-- It occurs in all age groups, but is most common in young girls before puberty, especially girls with poor genital hygiene.
+- It occurs in all age groups.
+However, it is most common in young girls before puberty, particularly girls with poor genital hygiene.